csiro-data-school/python/_episodes/09-lists.md

 *   Lists and character strings are both *collections*.

-## Indexing beyond the end of the collection is an error.
+## Indexing beyond the end of the collection is an error

 *   Python reports an `IndexError` if we attempt to access a value that doesn't exist.
     *   This is a kind of runtime error.